Maxwell (microarchitecture): First generation Maxwell (GM10x)

 First generation Maxwell GPUs (GM107/GM108) were released as GeForce GTX 745, GTX 750/750 Ti, GTX 850M/860M (GM107) and GeForce 830M/840M (GM108).
 These new chips introduced few consumer-facing additional features, as Nvidia instead focused more on increasing GPU power efficiency.
 The L2 cache was increased from 256 KiB on Kepler to 2 MiB on Maxwell, reducing the need for more memory bandwidth.
 Accordingly, the memory bus was reduced from 192 bit on Kepler (GK106) to 128 bit, reducing die area, cost, and power draw.

 The "SMX" streaming multiprocessor design from Kepler was also retooled and partitioned, being renamed "SMM" for Maxwell.
 The structure of the warp scheduler was inherited from Kepler, with the texture units and FP64 CUDA cores still shared, but the layout of most execution units were partitioned so that each warp schedulers in an SMM controls one set of 32 FP32 CUDA cores, one set of 8 load/store units and one set of 8 special function units.
 This is in contrast to Kepler, where each SMX had 4 schedulers that scheduled to a shared pool of execution units.
 The latter necessitated an SMX-wide crossbar that used unnecessary power to allow all execution units to be shared.
 Conversely, Maxwell's more modular design allows for a finer-grained and more efficient allocation of resources, saving power when the workload isn't optimal for shared resources.
 Nvidia claims a 128 CUDA core SMM has 90% of the performance of a 192 CUDA core SMX while efficiency increases by a factor of 2.
 Also, each Graphics Processing Cluster, or GPC, contains up to 4 SMX units in Kepler, and up to 5 SMM units in first generation Maxwell.

 GM107 also supports CUDA Compute Capability 5.0 compared to 3.5 on GK110/GK208 GPUs and 3.0 on GK10x GPUs.
 Dynamic Parallelism and HyperQ, two features in GK110/GK208 GPUs, are also supported across the entire Maxwell product line.
 Maxwell also provides native shared memory atomic operations for 32-bit integers and native shared memory 32-bit and 64-bit compare-and-swap (CAS), which can be used to implement other atomic functions.

 Nvidia's video encoder, NVENC, was upgraded to be 1.5 to 2 times faster than on Kepler-based GPUs, meaning it can encode video at six to eight times playback speed.
 Nvidia also claims an eight to ten times performance increase in PureVideo Feature Set E video decoding due to the video decoder cache, paired with increases in memory efficiency.
-However, H.265 is not supported for full hardware decoding in first generation Maxwell GPUs, relying on a mix of hardware and software decoding.
+However, H.265 is not supported for full hardware decoding in first generation Maxwell GPUs, relying on a mix of hardware decoding and software decoding (CPU decoding).
 When decoding video, a new low power state "GC5" is used on Maxwell GPUs to conserve power.

 Maxwell GPUs were thought to use tile-based rendering, but they actually use tiled caching.

+Since first generation Maxwell, UEFI Graphics Output Protocol is fully supported on NVIDIA GPUs.